 - Book Burning: Giles' Tome of Eldritch Lore are confiscated and used for the pyre to Burn the Witch!.

-- Bully Hunter: When a group of Jerk Jocks pick on a kid because he's a witch Amy tries to intervene.
+- Bully Hunter: When a group of Jerk Jocks pick on Michael because he's a warlock Amy tries to intervene.
 When they start on her Buffy steps in, all smiles.
 At the very least she's known to have burnt down the gym at her previous school, nearly killed Cordelia, has a known history of violence and been arrested for murder on more than one occasion, so the group quickly scampers.

-- Call Back: To "The Wish" with Buffy wondering if she's making any difference in Sunnydale.
+- Call-Back: To "The Wish" with Buffy wondering if she's making any difference in Sunnydale.
 In turn Angel reminds her of what she said in "Amends", of the need to keep fighting regardless of the prospects of victory.

 - Creepy Children: The demon's form.

 - Continuity Nod: Amy uses the same spell that she used to turn Buffy into a rat in "Bewitched, Bothered and Bewildered".

 - Death of a Child: The plot is kicked off by the discovery of two children's corpses.
 It later turns out they were illusions created by the monster of the week to stir dissent among the people of Sunnydale.